Laser 558: MV Communicator

-Revival on CB

-A CB operator in the West Yorkshire area of England can sporadically be heard transmitting late at night quoting the jingles of the original station, he has been heard in Leeds, Pontefract, Wakefield and Bradford.

 Laser Hot Hits

 The MV Communicator was bought by East Anglian Productions and left unhindered during restoration in Essex.
 The ship returned to international water in late 1986 and on 1 December began test transmissions as Laser Hot Hits using the 576 channel abandoned by Radio Caroline, since Caroline was still using 558.
 The station resumed broadcasting on 7 December.
 The ship had twin 25 kW transmitters and initially tests were heard with a powerful signal.

 Laser Hot Hits lasted less time than the original and had poorer nighttime coverage owing to the less clear channel than 558.
-After losing masts in a storm in January 1987 it closed temporarily, cite and closed permanently at Easter 1987.
+After losing masts in a storm in January 1987 it closed temporarily, and closed permanently at Easter 1987.
 Plans to relaunch the service were plagued by financial irregularities, the ship being taken over and finally a partial sale to an American entrepreneur, James Ryan.

 On-air personalities

 Most DJs continued to work in radio in Europe and the United States.
-These included:
+These included the following: